Stuart-Mouse/lead-sheets/notes.md

 simplify error messages, don't format with location in error string, just attach location to Error object. if user then prints error later, then format location with error message

+## Removing dependency on dyncall

+Due to the nature of WASM as a target, I don't think dyncall can ever really be used in that environment.
+I mean, maybe it's possible in some really cryptic way, but that's probably out of my paygrade!
+So in order to be able to use lead sheets on the web,
+    (and maybe it's kind of questionable if that is even a good idea, but let's pout that aside for the moment) we need some way to register and call procedures without using dyncall.

+The plan(s?):
+    Allow user to either mark procedures with some note, and collect those using a metaprogram This is the most simple option, but does not allow for renaming procedures when exposing them to a script Alternatively, we just replace register_procedure with a macro that does some extra jazz at compile-time to add the procedure to a static table
+        This preserves the ability to rename procedures when exposing them to a script after compilation is TYPECHECKED_ALL_WE_CAN we generate a huge switch statement that does the work of calling any registered procedure and marshalling the return value(s).
+    Ideally, we can actually keep the interface basically the same while supporting either the switch/case or dyncall mode of dispatch

+we can also have a register_global_procedure proc which will make a procedure accessible from any script in the entire program

+while we are doing all this work, we should probably also go ahead and make c_call procedures work with Lead Sheets

+if !try_call_procedure() {
+    if using dyncall {
+        // try with dyncall
+    } else {
+        // report error
+    }
+}

+try_calling_procedure :: (procedure: Any_Proc, arguments: [] Any, return_values: [] Any) -> bool {
+    for procedure_call_wrappers {
+        if it.type == procedure.type {
+            return it.pointer()
+        }
+    }

+}